aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 The `<ApprovalLevel>` list of lists structure stays the same.
 The difference is replacement of `<ApprovalItems>` with a`<Form>`.

+Validating approvals is a 2-step process.
+First ITF needs to find the form matching `<Approval>`.
+Matching is based on:
+- Owner of the workItem
+- Description of the workItem
+- Form fields names(only)

+When the form is found, in second phase, ITF will fill out the form with the values provided in the `<Form>` and submit it.

 ```xml
 <CheckApprovals>
   <ApprovalLevel>